ateneva/softuni_proj/README.md

 # softuni_proj
-This repo stores the #SoftUni homework assignments and past exams done for the "Python Developer" track.
+This repo stores the #SoftUni homework assignments and past exams done for the courses in "Python Developer" track.
+* Python Fundamentals
+* Python Advanced